Nerwyn/android-tv-card/README.md

 - Support for multiple buttons, [touchpads](#touchpad), and [sliders](#slider) using default or user defined actions.
 - Complete [Home Assistant actions](<(https://www.home-assistant.io/dashboards/actions/)>) support.
 - [Keyboard](#keyboard) and search dialog actions for most platforms.
-- Jinja2-like template support for almost all fields.
+- [Template](#template) support for almost all fields using nunjucks.
 - Toggleable haptics.
-- Touchpad multi-touch actions support.
+- Touchpad multi-touch gesture support.
 - User configurable remote layout.
 - Icons and labels for all elements.
 - CSS style options for all sub-elements.